nickdowse/ballot_app/README.md

     `bundle install`

-If that throws a `bundle: command not found` error then you first need to install bundler: `gem install bundLer`.
+If that throws a `bundle: command not found` error then you first need to install bundler: `gem install bundle`.
 Once that's done run the `bundle install` command.

 After the `bundle install` command has finished running, install mailcatcher so that the app's account confirmation emails work when we are developing locally: